 Prescription medication may be given to a child at a Head Start center.
 ALL MEDICATIONS MUST BE DELIVERED TO KCI STAFF BY THE PARENT/GUARDIAN.
-No medication can be sent to the center on the bus.
-Any child receiving medications must have a classroom health plan signed by the parent prior to the child starting.
+Any children receiving medication must have a classroom health plan signed by the parent or guardian.
 All medications given to children at the school must meet the following criteria: